 Visual test run | 1 credit |

-*To determine the number of credits consumed for a performance test run, multiply the number of billable VUH shown on the test output page by 4.
-Billable VUH represents the total number of billable virtual user hours (VUH), billed in 15 minutes.
+To determine the number of credits consumed, multiply the number of billable VUH shown on the test output page by 4.
+Billable VUH represents the total number of billable virtual user hours (VUH), billed in 15 minute increments. |

-**GenAI Assertions executed in Playwright consume mabl credits at a rate of 0.5 credits per 6 GenAI Assertions.
-Credit consumption is calculated on a daily basis and rounded up to the nearest half credit.
+Without GenAI Assertions: 0 credits With GenAI Assertions: 0.5 credits for every 6 GenAI Assertions.
+Credit consumption is calculated on a daily basis and rounded up to the nearest half-credit increment. |

 Mobile cloud training doesn't consume credits